CEN3031-3F/Emerald-Project03-3f/README.md

 ### How to update database and server connections

 ### Update the database and STRAPI dump files in your file directory
+Done by Sam Reasor on 12/12/23 at 1:36 pm

 ### Outstanding work
+- Fritzing and Code Block questions are not supported by our assessment currently.
+- Implementation of an "Update" button on the mentor view so teachers can edit existing assessments.
+- Grading and question submission is not implemented yet.

 ### Built Upon
+- We created functionality within the mentor view to allow teachers to create assessments and publish them to classrooms.
+- Students are assigned a classroom, and all students within a classroom will be able to view the assessments created in that classroom